 This Getchell Gold Corp. profile is part of a paid investor education campaign.*

+Getchell Gold has stated that it will be one of the more active explorers in the region in 2021, with drill programs starting in May and continuing throughout the year.
 Getchell Gold and its projects benefit from Nevada’s prominence as one of the top mining jurisdictions in the world due to the state’s mineral-rich geology, clear and consistent permitting process, low-cost drilling, excellent access to infrastructure and well-established local labor pool.
 Nevada boasts 23 major gold mines and is ranked fourth in the world for gold production, producing 5.5 million ounces of gold annually.

 Getchell Gold is managed by a team of mining professionals and resource-based capital market specialists.
 Bill Wagener, CEO, is a seasoned mining executive with over 40 years of international mining and exploration experience in a variety of commodities.
 Independent Director Mike Sieb, a very experienced geologist and mining executive, is taking an active role in directing the Company’s exploration activities.
-CFO Stephen Goodman has been involved with financings, asset acquisitions, and restructurings for junior mining companies.

 Getchell Gold’s Company Highlights